openshift/training/beta-4-setup.md

     osc delete pod/`osc get pod | grep -e "database-[0-9]" | awk {'print $1'}`

-**Note:** This doesn't seem to work right now, but we're not sure why.
-I think it has to do with Ruby's persistent connection to the MySQL service not going away gracefully, or something.
-Killing the frontend again will definitely work.
+**Note:** The Ruby application doesn't bother trying to reconnect to the database once it goes away and comes back, so you will need to kill the front-end pod as well.
+We'll try to either update the Ruby app with some intelligence or write a different example.

 For further confirmation that your database pod is in fact using the NFS volume, simply check what is stored there on `master`: